Gabby's Dollhouse: The Movie: Plot

-CatRat unlocks the door and the team enters the dollhouse to stop Chumsley.
-Gabby nearly pinches her cat ears, but Chumsley steals them, corrupting the dollhouse.
-Gabby tearfully tells Baby Box she's scared of growing up, and Baby Box comforts her, giving her back her cat ears.
-Carlita returns with a smaller Gigi.
-Gabby reunites with Gigi and shares what happened.
+CatRat unlocks the door, and the team enters the dollhouse to stop Chumsley, who takes away Gabby’s cat ears to prevent her from returning to her normal size and taking back the dollhouse, thus corrupting it.
+Baby Box comforts Gabby, after retrieving her cat ears from Chumsley, but Gabby tearfully tells Baby Box she is a bit scared of growing up.
+Baby Box tells Gabby she and the other Gabby Cats will not give up on her.
+Pandy, DJ Catnip, and Carlita return with a smaller Gigi.
+Gabby then is happy to see Gigi return and she shares with her what happened.

-Chumsley makes a cake with a bunch of magic, accidentally creating a portal.
-Gabby becomes big again to get Vera, then they both turn small and meet Gigi and the Gabby cats.
-They find the portal in Cakey's kitchen, which sucks Gabby, Vera, Cakey, and Chumsley into a world of sweets.
+Chumsley and the Toppers attempt to bake a cake with a bunch of magic, which accidentally causes a portal to appear.
+Gabby becomes big again to get Vera, then they both turn small (with Gabby teaching Vera the pinching tune) and meet up with Gigi and the Gabby Cats.
+They find the portal at the kitchen, which sucks Gabby, Vera, Cakey, and Chumsley into a land made of sweets.

-Gabby, Vera, and Cakey see Chumsley's paw prints and ride animal-shaped cookies to catch up.
+Gabby, Vera, and Cakey see where the trail of Chumsley's paw prints are and ride animal-shaped cookies to catch up.
 Gummy worms erupt from the candy grounds, carrying them away, and Chumsley escapes.
-The ground collapses, and they fall into a river, floating on a donut.
-As Vera talks about growing up, Cookie Bobby, a friendly cookie monster, throws them to safety, while Chumsley crosses a sweets-made rickety bridge.
+The ground collapses, and they fall near a river.
+They use on a donut like a raft to float on a river.
+As Vera talks about growing up to Gabby, Cookie Bobby, a large cat made of candy, appears and throws them to safety, while Chumsley crosses a sweets-made rickety bridge.
 Before Vera can reconcile with Chumsley, he destroys the bridge.

-The magic from the dollhouse begins to fade, causing the world to start collapsing.
+All of a sudden, the magic from the dollhouse begins to fade, causing the world to start collapsing.
 Vera and Chumsley save each other and reconcile, while everyone manages to return to the dollhouse.
-Its magic is restored, and a balloon shaped like a cat inflates from the dollhouse, lifting it as it flies over Cat Francisco.
-Back at Gigi's home, Gabby helps build the special project Gigi has been working on: a dog-themed dollhouse for Gabby's sister.
+Its magic has been restored, and a balloon shaped like a cat inflates from the dollhouse, lifting it as it flies over Cat Francisco.
+Back at Gigi's home, everyone celebrates, and Gabby helps build the special project Gigi has been working on: a dog-themed dollhouse made just for Gabby's sister.
+(Note: Gabby's sister, Doozie, debuted in season 14 of Gabby's Dollhouse.)